pkp/pkp-docs/upgrading-ojs-2-to-3/en/upgrade-planning.md

 # Planning for a Major Upgrade

-* Decision-making
-* Timeline
-* Learning new system
-* Communicating with editorial staff

 Once you have reviewed the features of OJS 3 and decided you want to proceed with the upgrade, you will need to do some careful planning to ensure a smooth process, minimal disruption to your publication schedule, and a happy editorial staff.
 Many of the changes are human resources related (i.e., training and visual design), as well as technical, so clear communication is important at every stage.

 The major steps in completing an upgrade are as follows: